 Unique features of the study include: (1) Gender.
 Both men and women were surveyed.
 Much of our current understanding of retirement behavior mid-century (and even into the 1970s) is based on men's experiences.
 The Cornell Study includes female workers, both unmarried and married.
 (2) Longitudinal Design.
 Most retirement studies at that point in history were small-scale and cross-sectional.
 (3) Health Information.
 In addition to self-reported health information from the respondents, medical directors at the sampled companies were interviewed and asked to conduct a standardized physical examination of the employees in the sample -- the medical records on the respondents have been retained.
 These data are in hard-copy paper format.
 Thus, it appears that no meaningful analysis of the data has yet been conducted.

-This study consists of data from the first wave of the project, conducted in 1952.
-As the baseline for the ongoing longitudinal research, it provides useful information on potential retirees' attitudes and corresponding demographic information.
+This study consists of data from the first wave of the project, conducted in 1952, along with waves 2, 3, 4, and 5 of the study, conducted in 1954, '55, '57, and '58, respectively.
+As the follow-up surveys for this longitudinal research, it provides useful information on changes in retirees' attitudes toward retirement and its accompanying life circumstances.

 These data are freely available.

 Streib, Gordon F., Wayne E. Thompson, Milton L. Barron, and Edward A. Suchman.
 Cornell Study of Occupational Retirement, 1952 - 1958.
 ICPSR34918-v2.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2014-04-29. http://doi.org/10.3886/ICPSR34918.v2

 This study was funded by:

 - United States Department of Health and Human Services.
 National Institutes of Health.
 National Institute of Mental Health

 - United States Department of Health and Human Services.
 Office of Public Health and Science